awsdocs/aws-doc-sdk-examples/dotnet/example_code/README.md

 ## Additional information

 - As an AWS best practice, grant all code least privilege, or only the permissions required to perform a task.
-For more information, see [Grant Least Privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) in the AWS Identity and Access Management User Guide.
+For more information, see [Grant Least Privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) in the *AWS Identity and Access Management User Guide*.

 - This code has not been tested in all AWS Regions.
 Some AWS services are available only in specific Regions.
 For more information, see [Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) on the AWS website.